 Foreignness and Selfhood Sino-British Encounters in English Literature of the Eighteenth Century

 This book views the Dutch Sinologist, Robert van Gulik’s Judge Dee mysteries as a hybrid East-West form of detective fiction and uses the concept of transculturation to discuss their hybrid nature with respect to their sources, production, and influence.
 The Judge Dee Mysteries authored by Robert ...

 In inviting a rethinking of ideas of foreignness and selfhood, this book explores Sino-British encounters in eighteenth-century English literature, providing detailed critical and literary analysis of individual texts pertaining to China from this period.
 The author provides a synthesis ...

 This book is a study of European-language translations of Naxi ritual manuscripts, the ritual literature of a small ethnic group living in southwest China’s Yunnan Province.
 The author discusses the translations into European languages (in English, French and German) from the late nineteenth ...

 August 31, 2021

-By comparison of the late nineteenth-century ghost stories between China and Britain, this monograph traces the entangled dynamics between ghost story writing, history-making and the molding of a gendered self.
-Associated with times of anxiety, groups under marginalization and tensions with ...
+By comparison of late nineteenth-century ghost stories between China and Britain, this monograph traces the entangled dynamics between ghost story writing, history-making, and the moulding of a gendered self.
+Associated with times of anxiety, groups under marginalisation, and tensions with orthodox...